jsforce/jsforce/README.md

 ### Node.js

-If you are using jsforce as an API library in your Node.js project :
+If you are using JSforce as an API library in your Node.js project :

 ```
 $ npm install jsforce